obliviouslabs/ObliviousSTL/blog/_posts/2025-03-10-tdx-balance-checker.md

         emit Swap(msg.sender, amount0In, amount1In, amount0Out, amount1Out, to);
     }
 '''
+We use a uniswap transaction from 1ETH to 1000 DAI as an example.
+We call this a private order flow if three pieces of information could be hidden: who is making the transaction, in which order, and in what amount.

-In the above architecture, a few pieces of information will be leaked.
-The first is in which order the user is tryig to switch: from ETH to DAI or DAI to ETH.
+In the above architecture, the amount of transaction is hidden as the transaction is encrypted, and will only be decryptetd in the secure enclave for computation.
+However, the remaining two will be leaked.
+The first is in which order the user is tryig to switch: from ETH to DAI or from DAI to ETH.
 This leakage happens in the first two if statements.
-If the user sends 1 DAI
+If the user sends 1 ETH and 0 DAI to the liquidity pool and trys to exchanges from 1 ETH to 1000 DAI, when the uniswap contract calling this underlying function, only one of the two if statements will be executed.
+By monitoring which one is executed, the attacker would be able to know in which direction is the transaction.
+Mitigating this is not difficult.
+The user needs to send both non zero amount of ETH and DAI to the contract and then sign a transaction for exchange.
+A more hard to resolve problem is in balance checking (and updating) steps, although the user's address is encrypted, when the enclave is accessing contract states storage, the attacker knows which memory slot is accessed, and he could easily refer which user is doing the transaction.
+For example, once the transaction is included in the blockchain, it's public and attackers could link the user's address to the memory slot in contract states storage.
+When the same user is doing another transactions next time, the attacker knows.

-1. what is ORAM (add benchmark), how it works, why ORAM solve this problem
+1. what is ORAM (add benchmark), how it works, why ORAM solve this problem The above problem is called access pattern leakage.
+It happens when the same data (Alice's balance) is always stored in the same memory slot in a database.
+To hide the access pattern, we need oblvious algorithms.
+(Junxi:I have another blog on Intro to ORAM, maybe can borrow some text from there)

+With ORAM, even when the secure enclave keeps fetching the same user's balance form contract state storage, from the perspective of an attacker, it access random memory slot each time.
+In this way, we hide the user who is making a exchange.

 Low level detail
 1. SGX VS TDX